yeongeon/tensorflow-docker/README.md

 # tensorflow-playground #

-You can try to deal with tensorflow on docker when you take this branch.
+You can use tensorflow and pytorch on your own docker after to get clone this branch.
-Let you know that how to use this project via some of bash scripts.
+Let's begin to learn a way that how to use this project with some of bash scripts.

 ## included things ##

+* pytorch
 * tensorflow
 * tensorboard
 * jupyter